Doctorate in Counselling Psychology and Psychotherapy by Professional Studies (DCPsych)

 A Joint Programme with Middlesex University

 The next intake to this programme will be in October 2019.
+Further details and application process will be added to the website earlier in the year.

 For further information about making an application for 2019, please contact the Senior Academic Co-ordinator, Duncan Steed - email@example.com or +44 (0)20 8832 3075.